 Our Blog is run by the Outreach & Communications Committee of the Columbia University Postdoc Society (CUPS).
 All members of the Committee run Outreach Events and also post on the blog with individual contributions.

-Maaike, Co-Chair of the Outreach & Comms Committee & Individual Contributor
+Maaike Schilperoort, Vice-President of CUPS, Co-Chair of the Outreach & Comms Committee, and Individual Contributor

 As co-chair of the Outreach and Communication Committee of CUPS, Maaike aspires to build bridges between scientists of various disciplines and facilitate their engagement with the general public.

-Molly, Co-Chair of the Outreach & Comms Committee & Individual Contributor
+Molly Scott, Co-Chair of the Outreach & Comms Committee and Individual Contributor

 Vikas has a keen interest in bringing science to lay people.
 He has actively participated in yearly science communication programs like Science Slam Competition, Researchers Night etc. organized by EURAXESS, China.
 With CUPS, he plans to grow that interest further by participating in these events more frequently.

 Casey is a postdoctoral research scientist focused on understanding variation in stress & resilience in wild rats.
 She completed her Ph.D. in neuroscience at the Icahn School of Medicine at Mount Sinai in 2020, where she co-directed a neuroscience outreach organization, MiNDS, and hosted a storytelling show called “Studying the Brain.”
 She is originally from Virginia.

 Tania is a postdoctoral research scientist focusing on the identification of developmental origins and fate of cell types in in-vitro lung models using high-throughput single-cell transcriptomic profiling and pseudotime analysis.
 Her long-term research interests involve development of a physiologically relevant model to efficiently analyse the role of lung developmental defects in susceptibility to neonatal and adult lung disease.